 What type of mattress is best for me?
 With so many mattresses to choose from, deciding on the ‘type’ of mattress (spring, foam, or latex) is a good starting point.
 Let’s explore the 3 most common types of mattresses and help you decide on what’s best for you!

 1. Spring Mattresses

 This is still the most common type of mattress on the market today.
 As the name suggests, a spring mattress is built with a ‘spring system’ – a network of metal coils that form the main structure of the mattress.
 It’s important to note that there are different types of spring systems, and the quality of spring systems varies greatly.
 The spring system of a mattress usually has a combination of foam layers on top, commonly referred to as a comfort layer.
 When this comfort layer is particularly thick, it is referred to as a ‘pillow top’.
 Here is a cross section of a typical spring mattress:

 A good spring system provides spinal support, pressure relief, and helps to absorb body weight.
 Spring mattresses have a characteristic ‘bounce’ to them, allowing us to jump up and down on the bed like a trampoline.
 A spring mattress should last many years – it’s usually the foam components of a mattress (not the springs) that will degrade over time.
 Spring mattresses also tend to be have better ventilation than foam or latex mattresses, due to the ability of air to circulate through the spring system.
-Some of the best spring mattresses that we have tested include the Neoluxe Vantage Silver, the Cloud 9 Classic Comfort, and the Sherman Mattress.
+Some of the best spring mattresses that we have tested include the Neoluxe Vantage Silver, the Cloud 9 Classic Comfort, and the Sleep Republic Mattress.